rqsrdco/Android-for-Python/Android-for-Python-Users/README.md

 ```
 emulator @Nexus_4_API_21
 ```
 Check the emulator is running using 'adb devices'.
 Then install an app in the emulator from adb.
-The apk MUST be built with android.arch set to the same as ABI above.

 # Appendix C : Locally modifying a recipe